Solar panels in Sussex: are they worth it?

 If you’re searching for a solar panel system that comes with no upfront cost, consider Sunsave Plus, a tailored solar and battery solution with monitoring and maintenance, all for a fixed monthly subscription.

-Is it worth buying solar panels in the UK?
+Is it worth buying solar panels in Sussex?

-It’s absolutely worth getting solar panels in the UK, in most cases.
+It’s absolutely worth getting solar panels in Sussex, in most cases.

 Households can save hundreds of pounds per year, reduce their dependence on the grid, and cut around a tonne of CO2 from their annual carbon footprint.